ISO/TC 262 AG 1 Communications

 Dr. Frank Herdmann (firstname.lastname@example.org) was appointed Head of the communications Group.
 His term ended as scheduled on December 31st, 2017.

 .In July 2015 ISO/TC 262/AG 01 adopted its Communication Plan which was updated in December 2015, October 2016 and January 2017.
 The content of the Website was controlled by an Editorial Board elected by the group.
-ISO/TC AG 1 became ISO/TC 262 TG 02 in January 2018.
+ISO/TC AG 1 was replaced by ISO/TC 262 TG 02 holding its first WebEx meeting on February 27th, 2018.

 Ad-hoc and Study Groups